librenms/librenms/doc/Alerting/Templates.md

 ## Graphs

 There are two helpers for graphs that will use a signed url to allow secure external access.
 Anyone using the signed url will be able to view the graph.

-Your LibreNMS web must be accessible from the location where the graph is viewed.
+ - Your LibreNMS web must be accessible from the location where the graph is viewed.
+   Some alert transports require publicly accessible urls.
+ - APP_URL must be set in .env to use signed graphs.
+ - Changing APP_KEY will invalidate all previously issued singed urls.

 You may specify the graph one of two ways, a php array of parameters, or a direct url to a graph.